-Upgrading your lighting can instantly transform a cold, dimly-lit room into a warmer, more inviting space.
+Upgrading your walk-in closet lighting can instantly transform a cold, dimly-lit room into a warmer, more inviting space.

 Lighting is seriously important.
 It can make a dramatic change in any room—the contrast between prison-like fluorescents and the warm glow of sconces, for instance, is huge.
 A good central light fixture with the right wattage and style can instantly transform a room into a more inviting space.
 Even Lydia Marks, set director for Sex and the City, claims that “lighting is one of the most important things to consider” when designing a drool-worthy closet.
 You can’t get a more convincing opinion than that.

-Whether you’re looking to light up an existing closet or you’re brainstorming ideas to bring to your custom closet designer before it’s even installed, you’ll definitely want to consider the different options currently available to you.
+Whether you’re looking to light up an existing closet or you’re brainstorming walk-in closet chandelier or lighting ideas to bring to your custom closet designer before it’s even installed, you’ll definitely want to consider the different options currently available to you.
 Between basic lighting design, the wide variety of current bulb technologies, and the addition of smart-lighting elements, you’ve got an impressive array of options to choose from.

 Design for Ambient Illumination